McAuliffe pleads ‘not guilty’ in Klamath Falls shooting

 Klamath Falls, Ore. – Brittain McAuliffe pleaded ‘not guilty’ Monday afternoon to shooting and seriously wounding a Klamath Falls woman.

-Danielle Griffin was found wounded September 9th on bike trail in the Foothills Boulevard area.
+Danielle Griffin was found wounded September 9th on bike trail in the Foothills Boulevard area on September 9.

+According to her family’s GoFundMe page, Danielle Griffin was shot several times with a sawed off 12 gauge shot gun.

+Her family says she’s currently in critical condition and will need to undergo several reconstructive surgeries.

 Griffin is being treated at a Portland hospital, her condition is not being released.